matevz-kovacic/active-model/README.md

 > **The first 4 autonomous hours reached a locally measured 0.997900 — ≈#8 on the board at the time.
 Model-generated engineering under human research direction reached #1.**

 This distinction is intentional: I do not describe the complete run as autonomous.
 Nor was the autonomous phase exhausted — it had already diagnosed the compiler-flag defect on its own and had 4 further candidates queued when steering began.
 Whether it would have reached #1 unaided is untested.

+A later round, three days on, raised the score to **0.998647** and the margin over the previous leader from +0.000071 to **+0.000154**.
+Its candidates were generated and screened for register pressure and spills on a machine with **no GPU**, so a single 17-minute rental was enough to measure them.
+That round involved no technique-level human input.

 [Technical case study](./sol-execbench-094/README.md)